dmitrii-badretdinov/dmitrii-badretdinov/README.md

 Occupation: Research Assistant at DFKI, Master of Computer Science in UdS.

-Interest: Looking to collaborate on a Data Science project.
+Interest: If you have anything in mind, feel free to contact me.

 Contact: dmitrii.badretdinov@gmail.com
 ```